 It is the understanding, readiness and agreement of the both (sic) Czech and Slovak Republics that they will smoothly assume the total obligations of the CSFR with CERN after December 31, 1992 – develop the (sic) cooperation with CERN practically under the same conditions as the CSFR – and become full-fledged members of CERN.

 The Toroidal LHC Apparatus collaboration propose to build a multipurpose detector at the LHC.
 The letter of intent they submit to the LHC Experiments Committee marks the first official use of the name ATLAS.
 Two collaborations called ASCOT and EAGLE combine to form ATLAS.

-The A Toroidal LHC ApparatuS (ATLAS) collaboration proposed to build a general-purpose detector at the LHC, an idea born in the 1980s.
-The letter of intent was submitted to the LHC Experiments Committee, which marked the first official use of the name ATLAS.
+The Compact Muon Solenoid (CMS) collaboration proposes to build a multipurpose detector at the LHC.
+The letter of intent they submit to the LHC Experiments Committee marks the first official use of the name CMS.

 First experiment at the ISOLDE Proton-Synchrotron Booster.

 The first experiment was carried out on June 26, where the beta-proton decay of the neon isotope with mass number 17 was studied.
 This experiment was relevant for the understanding of nuclear halo structure, first proposed at ISOLDE.